DiscordBM/DiscordBM/README.md

 ```

 After this, anyone reacting with `🐔` to the message will be assigned the role.
-There are a bunch more options, take a look at the other `ReactToRoleHandler` initializers for more info.
+There are a bunch more options, take a look at `ReactToRoleHandler` initializers for more info.

+> **Warning**
+> The handler will need quite a few permissions.
+Namely `view messages`, `send messages` and `add reactions` in
+> the channel where the message is, plus `manage roles` permission in the guild.
+These are only the minimums.
+> If the bot is receiving 403 responses from Discord, it probably needs some more permissions as well.

 #### Behavior
 The handler will: